 Monica was the recipient of the Levi Strauss Scholarship, the Charles Mills Gayle Fellowship, and a graduate teaching award and worked for the UC Berkeley Foundation during a major capital campaign.

 After receiving her PhD in Rhetoric from the University of California at Berkeley in 1987, Monica taught writing and public speaking at Loyola College in Baltimore and at Assumption University in Bangkok, Thailand.
 Monica is the author of several publications including refereed articles, travel writing, short fiction, OpEd pieces, annual reports and book reviews.
 She has given speeches on four continents.

 From 1995-2006, she worked for a national industry association in Sydney, Australia as speechwriter, editor-in-chief, webmaster, events planner, and systems administrator.
 She also served for three years on an elected board for a 1,000-member arts guild.

 Her textile works frequently appear in a juried exhibitions such as Artprize, AQS, and Fiber577 and in collections including the GVSU permanent collection.
 Her 80" by 80" work Roman Glass will appear in the August-November 2016 exhibition Circular Abstratctions at the Muskegon Museum of Art.
 Patina: Ancient Amphora is curently part of the international touring exhibition A Matter of Time.

-Monica is an Inclusion Advocate, was the recipient of the 2016 Service to Community PRIDE Award, the 2015 CLAS Administrative and Professional Service Award and the GVSU 2010 Administrative Professional Commitment to Diversity Award.
+Monica is an Inclusion Advocate, has undergone QPR training, was the recipient of the 2016 Service to Community PRIDE Award, the 2015 CLAS Administrative and Professional Service Award ,and the GVSU 2010 Administrative Professional Commitment to Diversity Award.
 At GVSU, she has taught ENG 340 Studies in Drama, WRT 350 Business Communication, COM 202 Critical Interpretation, and COM 201 Speech.